 Direct Trains from Bologna to Florence

-There are plenty of direct trains from Bologna to Florence making the 35-minute trip that you should be able to find one that suits your schedule.
+There are plenty of direct trains from Bologna to Florence making the 35-minute trip, so you should be able to find one that fits into your schedule.

 Amenities on Trains from Bologna to Florence

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 On the Frecciargento trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
 Frecciargento trains have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.